HarshKapadia2/dev/resources.md

   - `!important` trumps all, irrespective of the number of ids, classes and tags.
 Should be avoided as far as possible.
   - Inline CSS trumps all but `!important`, irrespective of the number of ids, classes and tags.
 Should be avoided as far as possible.
   - [Specificity illustrated](https://specifishity.com) (Format: `(<no_of_ids>, <no_of_classes+attribute_selectors+pseudo-classes>, <no_of_tags+pseudo-elements>)`)
+    - Most pseudo classes have the same specificity as a class. `is` and `where` are exceptions, with `where` having zero specificity and `is` using the highest value from its list.
   - [`id` vs `class` specificity](https://css-tricks.com/the-difference-between-id-and-class/#comment-27579)
 - [Always maintaining round borders using `border-radius: 50%;`.](https://www.codecademy.com/forum_questions/559fe347e39efe4cf40005a9)
 - Positioning